 speaker

 Operator

-Our next question is from Joshua Buchalter from TD Cowan.
+Our next question is from Joshua Buckalter from TD Cowan.
 Please go ahead.

 speaker

 Hey, guys.
 Thanks for taking my question.
 As we bridge to the December quarter gross margin, any help you can give us on expectations for directionally?
-I know you usually don't comment on utilization rates, but directionally how you would expect on the utilization charges to trend in the quarter and maybe similar question regarding expectations for potential investment.
-In inventory write downs, I know that's been moving a little bit the last few quarters.
+I know you usually don't comment on utilization rates, but directionally how you would expect on the utilization charges to trend in the quarter and maybe similar question regarding expectations for potential inventory write-downs.
+I know that's been moving a little bit the last few quarters.
 Thank you.

 speaker

-Yeah, you know, I think it's going to be, you know, more of the same of what we've seen the last couple of quarters that we're going to continue to run the factories at much less than optimal utilization.
-So those utilization charges are going to be going to be with us.
-And so we'll have the manufacturing teams executing on that.
-And inventory reserves are going to be a result of where inventory ends up and, you know, where our sales for the quarter and over the last couple of periods are going to be.
+Yeah, you know, I think it's going to be, you know, more of the same of what we've seen the last couple of quarters, that we're going to continue to run the factories at much less than optimal utilization, so those underutilization shards are going to be with us, and so we'll have the manufacturing teams executing on that, and Inventory reserves are going to be a result of where inventory ends up and where our sales for the quarter and over the last couple of periods are going to be.
 So inventory reserves are going to be high again.
-And, you know, the good thing is, is, you know, we don't believe we're building inventory that isn't going to sell, right?
-Long life products are really going to help us in the future.
-And even though we'll have a write down currently, you know, the chances of that inventory selling through at some point in the future are quite high.
+The good thing is we don't believe we're building inventory that isn't going to sell.
+Long-life products are really going to help us in the future, and even though we'll have a write-down currently, the chances of that inventory selling through at some point in the future are quite high.

 speaker

 Okay, thank you.
 And then maybe a bigger picture question.
-I mean, the disc is obviously an issue right now and where you still have work to do on the inventory side.
-And I mean, through this cycle, a lot of your peers have sort of the emphasize the channel and distribution partners.
-I'm just wondering, I guess, coming out of this cycle, are you thinking about your relationships and the importance of the channel and how you expect it to treat it?
-I guess long term strategically as you prioritize your inventory.
+I mean, the DISC is obviously an issue right now and where you're still have work to do on the inventory side.
+And I mean, through this cycle, a lot of your peers have sort of de-emphasized the channel and distribution partners.
+I'm just wondering, I guess, coming out of this cycle, are you thinking about your relationships and the importance of the channel and how you expect to treat it, I guess, long-term strategically as you prioritize your inventory.
 I'd be curious your thoughts coming out of the cycle.
 Thank you.

+speaker